-Evaluation of the performance of the Board
+9.4.3 Evaluation of the performance of the Board of Directors

-Board of Directors has set guidelines and provide evaluation of its own performance of the entire Board on an annual basis.
+The Board of Directors has set guidelines and provide evaluation of its own performance of the entire Board on an annual basis.
 Each year, an assessment topic is modified appropriately to the situation of the company.
 The evaluation will be conducted on four main topics - Structure of the Board, The Company's Strategy and Direction, Monitoring and Evaluation of the Management.
 Responsibilities and Duties of the Board.
 The aim is not set to evaluate the performance of any individual director.
 The evaluation has determined for the assessment operator to identify the strengths and weaknesses and functions that need improvement.
 The evaluation objectives are as follows:

-- (a) To ensure more effectiveness in the function of the Board, resulted from the full awareness of their responsibilities. - (b) To help improve the relationship between the Board of Directors and management. - (c) The Board will jointly consider the evaluation result and - (d) Define guidelines for the improvement of Board's functions in the coming years.
+- (a) To ensure more effectiveness in the function of the Board, resulted from the full awareness of their responsibilities. - (b) To help improve the relationship between the Board of Directors and management. - (c) The Board will jointly consider the evaluation result and - (d) define guidelines for the improvement of Board's functions in the coming years.

-Succession and Development Plans for Directors and Executives
+9.4.4 Succession and Development Plans for Directors and Executives

-- (1) The Board shall take steps to ensure that company has appropriate recruitment and selection systems for staff or employees to assume the duties and responsibilities in key administrative positions at all levels. - (2) The company has senior executives who are secondary to CEO to carry out the work if the CEO is unable to perform his duties. - (3) The company has set following development plans for its directors and management: - (a) The company has a policy to promote and facilitate educational accomplishments among the directors with the ongoing training courses delivered by Thai Institute of Directors Association (IOD) and other courses.
-This helps to enhance the understanding of director roles and, at the same time, these directors will be fully aware of the company's business nature. - (b) The company continually promotes education among its executives and employees, such as the Company Secretary, audit staff, and accountants, etc. Training courses related to regular work are given to enhance their knowledge and ability to catch up new techniques all the time.
+- (1) The Board of Directors shall take steps to ensure that the Company has appropriate recruitment and selection procedure for staff or employees to assume the duties and responsibilities in key administrative positions at all levels. - (2) The Company has senior executives who are secondary to CEO to carry out the work if the CEO is unable to perform his duties. - (3) The Company has set following development plans for its directors and management: - (a) The Company has a policy to promote and facilitate educational accomplishments among the directors with the ongoing training courses delivered by Thai Institute of Directors Association (IOD) and other courses.
+This helps to enhance the understanding of director roles and, at the same time, these directors will be fully aware of the Company's business nature.

+(b) The Company continually promotes education among its executives and employees, such as the Company Secretary, audit staff, and accountants, etc. training courses related to regular work are given to enhance their knowledge and ability to catch up new techniques all the time.

-Meeting of the Board of Directors
+9.4.5 Meeting of the Board of Directors

-According to the policy, the company's Board of Directors holds a meeting at least once every three months, with additional meetings to be held as necessary.
+According to the policy, the Company's Board of Directors holds a meeting at least once every three months, with additional meetings to be held as necessary.
 Each meeting is completed with a clear agenda and the meeting notice sent to those involved seven days in advance.
-This will help the Board's member have time for study all information prior to meeting.
-Minutes of the meeting in a hard copy format will be approved by the Board before being filed and ready for the Board and other relevant bodies to check.
+This will help the Board of Directors member have time for study all information prior to meeting.
+Minutes of the meeting in a hard copy format will be approved by the Board of Directors before being filed and ready for the Board of Directors and other relevant bodies to check.

-Remuneration of Directors and Executives
+9.5 Remuneration of Directors and Executives